-When choosing building materials for your home, it’s important to look for options that will give your home lasting power.
-One option to consider is structural steel, which not only outlasts wood framing but also stands strong in the worst storms Central Texas can dish out.
+When choosing building materials, it’s important to consider durability and lasting power.
+One popular option is structural steel, which is not only more durable than wood framing but can stand strong in the worst storms Central Texas dishes out.
 As an added bonus, the steel frame home construction cost is often lower than that of traditional frames.

 Sustainability and Energy Efficiency

-Many homebuyers choose to use sustainable building materials and practices to reduce their impact on the environment.
+Today, an increasing number of homebuyers go for sustainable materials and building practices to reduce their environmental impact.
 Green building options may include:

-Choosing HVAC systems and home appliances with an Energy Star rating can help your home conserve energy.
-Your choice of insulation and other building materials can also help keep your home efficient.
+On top of that, going for HVAC systems and appliances with Energy Star ratings can help you conserve energy and bring bills down.
+The insulation method and building materials you choose can also keep your home more energy efficient.
 The following options can also reduce allergens and noise in your home:

 - Structural insulated panels (SIP)